 "message=Failed+to+send+message+to+POI.+There+may+be+a+network+issue+or+it+may+not+have+the+websocket+connected."

-This message indicates that probably the websocket for the payment terminal is not available on the Terminal Cloud API router.
+This message indicates that probably the WebSocket for the payment terminal is not available on the cloud Terminal API router.

 -